databricks/spark-training/ampcamp/machine-learning-with-spark.md

 In this chapter, we will use Spark to implement machine learning algorithms.
 To complete the machine learning exercises within the time available using our relatively small EC2 clusters, in this section we will work with a restricted set of the Wikipedia traffic statistics data from May 5-7, 2009.
 In particular, this dataset only includes a subset of all Wikipedia articles.
 This restricted dataset is pre-loaded in the HDFS on your cluster in `/wikistats_20090505-07_restricted`.

-## Command Line Preprocessing and Featurization
+## Background: Featurization

 To apply most machine learning algorithms, we must first preprocess and featurize the data.
 That is, for each data point, we must generate a vector of numbers describing the salient properties of that data point.
 In our case, each data point will consist of a unique Wikipedia article identifier (i.e., a unique combination of Wikipedia project code and page title) and associated traffic statistics.
 We will generate 24-dimensional feature vectors, with each feature vector entry summarizing the page view counts for the corresponding hour of the day.

 Recall that each record in our dataset consists of a string with the format "`<date_time> <project_code> <page_title> <num_hits> <page_size>`".
 The format of the date-time field is YYYYMMDD-HHmmSS (where 'M' denotes month, and 'm' denotes minute).

 Given our time constraints, in order to focus on the machine learning algorithms themselves, we have pre-processed the data to create the featurized dataset that we will use to implement K-means clustering.
+{% comment %}
 If you are interested in doing featurization on your own, you can follow [these instructions](featurization.html).
+{% endcomment %}

 ## Clustering